How to Make Hand Sanitizer

 However, it’s important to note that while hand sanitizers are effective at reducing the number of germs on your hands, they might not eliminate all types of germs or remove certain substances like chemicals, heavy metals, or dirt.
 Additionally, some germs have protective structures that make them more resistant to alcohol-based sanitizers.

-For the most comprehensive protection, it’s recommended to use hand sanitizers alongside regular handwashing with soap and water, especially in situations where your hands are visibly dirty or after using the restroom.
+For the most comprehensive protection, it’s recommended to use hand sanitisers alongside regular handwashing with soap and water, especially in situations where your hands are visibly dirty or after using the restroom.
 Additionally, proper respiratory hygiene, avoiding close contact with sick individuals, and practicing other preventive measures are important for reducing the risk of infections.

 Some Coronavirus Tips